ahurlbatt/homeserver/README.md

 ## Ansible Notes

+1. For encryption of key and other secrets, the file `./secrets/ansiblevault.secret` is also needed.
-1. GitHub deploy key was generated on a VM, then extracted and encrypted with ansible vault using these commands:
+2. GitHub deploy key was generated on a VM, then extracted and encrypted with ansible vault using these commands:

     ```
     ssh 192.168.178.56 'cat ~/.ssh/id_rsa.pub' | ansible-vault encrypt_string --vault-password-file ansiblevault.secret --stdin-name 'github_deploy_key_public' --output 'github_deploy_key_public.vault'